oliver-butterley/ma2/README.md

 # Mathematical analysis 2 course notes

-This text accompanies the course "Mathematical Analysis 2' taught at the University of Rome Tor Vergata in the department of engineering for the academic year 2021/22.
+This text accompanies the course "Mathematical Analysis 2' taught at the University of Rome Tor Vergata in the department of engineering.

-A typeset version is available at https://www.mat.uniroma2.it/butterley/MA2/notes/main.pdf.
+A typeset version is available at <https://www.mat.uniroma2.it/butterley/ma2.pdf>.

 ![latexmk workflow](https://github.com/oliver-butterley/ma2/actions/workflows/latex.yml/badge.svg)